 Follow these steps to install MongoDB Community Edition using the MongoDB Installer wizard.
 The installation process installs both the MongoDB binaries as well as the default configuration file <install directory>\bin\mongod.cfg.

 Download the MongoDB Community .msi installer from the following link: MongoDB Download Center

+Figure 4: How to download MongoDB Community Edition

 In the Version dropdown, select the version of MongoDB to download.